GavinVoldex/DiscordBotPrivacy/README.md

 ## Contact

-Questions, concerns, or data deletion requests can be sent to: **Gavineo**
+Questions, concerns, or data deletion requests can be sent to: **NFL UF Discord Ticket**